dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2732: The arts are vital for society's growth and understanding.
+### T2732: The arts are a necessity, not a luxury.

 |Support|
 |---|